Signs of a Scam - What you Need to Know

 When customers present checks that may be suspicious, we often recommend not depositing them at all.
 When checks are deposited into your Walden Savings Bank Account, it is important to understand when they are available for withdrawal.
 Please visit the link below to view our Funds Availability Policy on Transaction Accounts.

 Please contact us if you plan to use your Walden Savings Bank Debit card while traveling.
 Security restrictions may be in place to protect you from fraudulent activity on your card.
 If you notify us before your travel dates, we can inform you of any restrictions you may encounter.
-Be careful.
-If you lose your ATM/Debit Card, or if it is captured in a machine, we will be unable to send you a new card or wire money to you.
-Walden Savings Bank ATM Cards ARE NOT valid outside of the USA.
+You may also Use CardValet® to inform us about your travel plans.
+You can now create up to two travel exemptions within the app, reducing the potential for debit card transaction delays.
+For example, you could create an exemption for a trip to Florida state and include your travels to-and-from.

 Nobody wants to fall prey to a phishing scam.
 There’s a good reason that such scams will continue, though: They are successful enough for cybercriminals to make massive profits.
 Phishing scams have been around practically since the inception of the Internet, and they will not go away any time soon.
 Fortunately, there are ways to avoid becoming a victim yourself.
 Here are 10 basic guidelines in keeping yourself safe: